wendigo-ware/simplex-chat/README.md

 - More secure chat preferences (enforced by the receiver)
 - Chat preference spoofing
 - Attempt any action, despite others' chat preferences
+- Implement modular protocol specifications, similar to BIPs or RFCs

 **More privacy:**
 - No back doors for leaking unencrypted data, whether it's been "reported" or not